0deve/TTS-app/README.md

 # [AllTalk](https://github.com/erew123/alltalk_tts) Android Client

+This project is no longer actively updated.
+I have developed a newer application called [Vates-Novel](https://github.com/0deve/Vates-Novel).
+Please note that while Vates-Novel is the current focus, it does not include AllTalk support.

 Simple Android client for TTS audio generation using a local [AllTalk](https://github.com/erew123/alltalk_tts) server.

 Connects to a self-hosted AllTalk server to generate AI voices without relying on cloud APIs.